California licensing and regulatory agencies’ complicity in the “corrupted” and “broken” nursing home inspection and enforcement system

-- CDPH and LADPH district office officials who flat out refuse to enforce California’s Health and Safety Code § 1424, which prohibits nursing homes and other healthcare providers from willful, material falsifications and omissions in patient records.
+- CDPH and LADPH district office officials who flat out refuse to enforce California’s Health and Safety Code § 1424, which prohibits nursing homes and other health care providers from willful falsifications and omissions in patient records.

-- CDPH and LADPH district office officials who overlook nursing homes’ blatant patient records falsifications, which the September 18, 2011 “Falsified Patient Records Are Untold Story of California Nursing Home Care” by Pulitzer Prize-winning investigative journalist Marjie Lundstrom in The Sacramento Bee revealed “masks serious conditions and covers up care not given[,]…puts patients at risk and sometimes leads to death[,]” and sometimes has “disastrous human consequences.”
+- CDPH and LADPH district office officials who overlook nursing homes’ practice of falsifying patients’ medical records, which according to the September 18, 2011 “Falsified Patient Records Are Untold Story of California Nursing Home Care,” by The Sacramento Bee‘s Pulitzer Prize-winning investigative journalist Marjie Lundstrom, “masks serious conditions and covers up care not given[,] … puts patients at risk and sometimes leads to death[,]” and sometimes has “disastrous human consequences.”

 - CDPH high officials who cannot explain CDPH inspectors’ “dramatic decline in citations for fraudulent records.”
 The Sacramento Bee’s “Falsified Patient Records Are Untold Story of California Nursing Home Care” said that while “the state issued 180 citations against long-term care facilities for ‘willful material falsification,’ or doctoring records” in the 1990s, “the state issued only 29 citations for willful material falsification” in the entire following decade, between 2000 and 2010.
 But The Bee reported that Scott Vivona, chief of field operations for CDPH’s Licensing and Certification Program, “said he isn’t sure why nursing home citations for willful material falsification declined so steeply, while the total number of complaints and on-site inspections rose in the last decade.”